JasperZhang121/comp2100-practice-questions/README.md

 Curiously enough, after June 5th, there haven't been any views.
 It seems everyone was busy conquering their exams or taking a well-deserved break!

-Speaking of exams, I couldn't help but check this year's final date, and guess what?
+Speaking of exams, I couldn't help but check this year's final exam date of comp2100, and guess what?
 It's on June 5th!
 What a coincidence! 😄

 I hope my comp2100 practice questions and solutions brought you a mix of learning and enjoyment.
 Wishing everyone success and a fantastic journey in their studies!